-More than 30 killed, 80 injured in US air strikes on Yemen: Report
+At least 38 killed, 102 injured in US air strikes on Yemen: Report

 Aftermath of deadly US air strikes on Yemen

-Air strikes by the United States on Yemen’s Ras Isa oil port have killed at least 33 people in what would be one of the deadliest attacks on the country by US forces, Houthi-affiliated media report.
+Air strikes by the United States on Yemen’s Ras Isa oil port have killed at least 38 people in what is one of the deadliest attacks on the country by US forces, Houthi-affiliated media report.

-Al Masirah TV said the strikes early on Friday morning also wounded 80 people, citing the country’s Hodeidah Health Office.
+Al Masirah TV said the strikes on Thursday also wounded 102 people, citing the country’s Hodeidah Health Office.

 Recommended Storieslist of 4 items